Home > Abakada: Back to Basics > Language References > HTML Elements > UL Element

 The <ul

-> element is for grouping a collection of items that do not have a numerical ordering, or their order in the list is unimportant.
+> element is for grouping a collection of items that do not have a numerical ordering, or where changing the order would not materially change the meaning of the document.

 Both the <ul